High-dimensional inference on jumps in nonparametric time series regression models: Main Theorems

-{ Theorem \ref{thm:ga} lays down the foundation for testing the null hypothesis $H_{0}^{\left( 1\right) }.$ The proof of Theorem \ref{thm:ga} is technically challenging and involved for two reasons.
-First, we allow for both temporal and cross-sectional dependence among $\left\{ \left( X_{jt},\epsilon _{jt}\right) \right\} .$ Second, the latent variable \(U_{jt}\) makes the error term \(e_{jt}\) in (\ref{mainmodel}) highly complex.
-Such complicated structure makes it impossible to apply any existing GA results or their proof strategies directly to prove the above result.
-In Section \ref{SecA.1} of the online supplement, we outline the main idea used in the proof of the above theorem, highlighting that the key step is proving the GA result in Lemma \ref{lem:gapprox}.
-We note that the term $\mathrm{log}^{7/6}(NT)(\underline{b} T)^{-1/6} + \mathrm{log}^{1/2}(N)T^{1/2}\bar{b}^{5/2}$ arises from extending the original GA results in \cite{chernozhukov_central_2017}.
-The term $\mathrm{log}(NT)N^{1/q}T^{-\beta }$ is due to the temporal dependence and the moment condition of the {innovation term $\eta _{jt}$}.
-The term $\bar{b}^{1/3} \mathrm{log}^{2/3}(N)$ results from the covariance approximation and Gaussian comparison. }
+Theorem \ref{thm:ga} lays down the foundation for testing the null hypothesis $H_{0}^{\left( 1\right) }.$ The proof of Theorem \ref{thm:ga} is technically challenging and involved for two reasons.
+First, we allow for both temporal and cross-sectional dependence among $\left\{ \left( X_{jt},\epsilon _{jt}\right) \right\} .$ Second, the error term \(e_{jt}\) in \eqref{eq:deffjvarepj} is highly complex, involving both the heterogeneous component and the latent variable.
+Such a complicated structure makes it impossible to apply any existing GA results or their proof strategies directly.
+In Section \ref{SecA.1} of the Supplementary Materials, we outline the main idea used in the proof of the above theorem.
+We note that the term $\log^{7/6}(NT)(\underline{b} T)^{-1/6} + \log^{1/2}(N)T^{1/2}\bar{b}^{5/2}$ arises from extending the original GA results in \cite{MR3693963}.
+The term $\log(NT)N^{1/q}T^{-\beta }$ is due to the temporal dependence and the moment condition of the {innovation term $\eta _{jt}$}.
+The term $\bar{b}^{1/3} \log^{2/3}(N)$ results from the covariance approximation and Gaussian comparison.

 Next, we consider the GA result for {$\mathcal{Q}$} defined in (\ref{Q1}).
 Note that